Who Was Benjamin Banneker?

 Letter to Jefferson

-Benjamin Banneker's accomplishments extended into other realms as well, including civil rights.
-In 1791, Thomas Jefferson was secretary of state and Banneker considered the respected Virginian, though a slaveholder, to also be open to viewing African Americans as more than slaves.
+Banneker's accomplishments extended into other realms as well, including civil rights.
+In 1791, Jefferson was secretary of state and Banneker considered the respected Virginian, though a slaveholder, to also be open to view African Americans as more than slaves.
 Thus, he wrote Jefferson a letter hoping that he would “readily embrace every opportunity to eradicate that train of absurd and false ideas and opinions which so generally prevail with respect to us."
 To further support his point, Banneker included a handwritten manuscript of an almanac for 1792, containing his astronomical calculations.

 In his letter, Banneker acknowledged he was “of the African race” and a free man.
 He recognized that he was taking “a liberty” writing to Jefferson, which would be unacceptable considering “the almost general prejudice and prepossession which is so prevalent in the world against those of my complexion.”
 Banneker then respectfully chided Jefferson and other patriots for their hypocrisy, enslaving people like him while fighting the British for their own independence.

 Jefferson quickly acknowledged Banneker's letter, writing a response.
 He told Banneker that he took “the liberty of sending your almanac to Monsieur de Condorcet [secretary of the French Academy of Sciences]...because I considered it as a document to which your whole colour had a right for their justification against the doubts which have been entertained of them.”
 Banneker published Jefferson’s letter alongside his original piece of correspondence in his 1793 almanac.
 Banneker's outspokenness with regard to the issue of slavery earned him the widespread support of the abolitionist societies in Maryland and Pennsylvania, both of which helped him publish his almanac.